awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

         <li>Modify the item and then choose <i>Update Item</i>.
 You cannot modify the ID value. </li>
         <li>You can archive any item by selecting the item and choosing <i>Archive Item</i>.
 Notice that the table is updated with only active items.</li>
         <li>You can display all archived items by choosing <i>Get Archived Items</i>.
 You cannot modify an archived item.</li>
-        <li>You can send an email recipient an email message with a report attachment by selecting the email recipient from the dialog box and then choosing <i>Send Report</i>.Only Active data is sent in a report.</li>
+        <li>You can send an email recipient an email message with a report attachment by selecting the email recipient from the dialog box and then choosing <i>Send Report</i>.</li>
         <li>The Amazon Simple Email Service is used to send an email with an Excel document to the selected email recipient.</li>
     </ol>
     <div>